jwhite007/Getting_and_Cleaning_Data_Course_Project/README.md

 ##The Script

-run_analysis.R contains a script which combines the measurements for the test and training sets and extracts the means and standard deviations for those measurements.
+run_analysis.R contains a script which combines the measurements for the test and training sets from the origianl data and extracts the means and standard deviations for those measurements.
 It then outputs a text file with a tidy dataset with the mean of the extracted data for the replicates of each activity for each subject.

 - Clone this repository and unzip the included zip file.
 If you've previously obtained the zip file from elsewhere, you can just download run_analyis.R into the directory which contains the uncompressed contents of the zip file.

 - Ensure that both run_analysis.R and the unzipped contents of the .zip file are in your working directory.
 The uncompressed .zip file will result in a directory named "UCI HAR Dataset" in your working directory.

+- Ensure that the dplyr package is installed in your R version.

 - From R issue "source('run_analysis.R')"